bigfnj/conflicted-computing/README.md

 2.  .ascii

     1. A print of asci art.
-There is a kickass sample in the GIT that I
+There is a kickass sample in the GIT that I think looks great in a terminal window
     2. Paste the contents from ascii.txt into ~/.ps1/.ascii

 3. Fortune